 Paul Combs has had a long career in music education, in the studio, the classroom, and as a lecturer.
-Currently he teaches privately at Paul’s Music Studio, and is on the faculty of the Lowell Jazz Day Camp.
-He also offers a range of lectures and workshops, details on these will be posted soon.
+Up until the summer of 2015 he taught privately at Paul’s Music Studio, and was on the faculty of the Lowell Jazz Day Camp.
+Currently he supports music education and arts education in general by serving on the Governance Board of San Diego County’s Arts Education Resource Organization (AERO).
+He continues to offer a range of lectures and workshops, details on these will be posted soon.

 In 1987, Paul began teaching instrumental and general music in private and parochial schools.
 By 1989 he was certified as a music teacher by the Massachusetts Department of Education and he continued to teach instrumental and general music first in Danvers and then in Revere, Massachusetts.
 During the 1990s he became active in the Massachusetts Music Educators Association (MMEA), and was one of the founders of the Society for General Music in Massachusetts, as well as its second presiding chairperson.